 Potential transfer students may complete a pre-engineering curriculum at a community college or another four-year university.
-Transfer students must successfully complete all prerequisite courses for entry into UW EE’s undergraduate program, and may take courses to satisfy requirements in the areas of visual, literary and performing arts, and individuals and societies.
+Transfer students must successfully complete all prerequisite courses for entry into UW EE’s undergraduate program, and may take courses to satisfy UW general education requirements.

-Once admitted to UW EE, students spend two or more years completing the requirements for the Bachelor of Science in Electrical Engineering (BSEE) degree.
-The BSEE program is not intended for part-time study.
-Students are expected to engage in full-time study and meet standards of academic performance.
+Once admitted to UW EE, students spend about six quarters completing the requirements for the Bachelor of Science in Electrical Engineering (BSEE) degree.
+Students are expected to engage in full-time study (12 credits per quarter) and meet standards of academic performance.

 - Analog Circuits: Design circuits to process continuous signals in devices such as stereo amplifiers and radio receivers.